Estimating uncertainty of earthquake rupture using Bayesian neural network: Rupture simulations and data processing

 \section{Rupture simulations and data processing}

-Two thousand of earthquake rupture simulations were used in this work created by~\citet{ahamed2019machine}.
-The simulations two-dimensional rupture illustrated in figure.~\ref{fig:rupture_domain}.
+In this work, we used 200 simulated earthquake ruptures that were created by~\citet{ahamed2019machine}.
+The simulations are a two-dimensional rupture, illustrated in figure.~\ref{fig:rupture_domain}.
 The domain is 32 km long and 24 km wide.
 Figure~\ref{fig:rupture_domain}a shows the zoomed view of the original domain for better visualization of the fault barrier.
-Simulations were created using $\texttt{fdfault}$~\citep{fdfaultEricGithub}, which is a finite difference code for numerical simulation of elastodynamic fracture and friction problems.
+An open-source \texttt{C++} and \texttt{python} based library $\texttt{fdfault}$~\citep{fdfaultEricGithub} was used to generate the ruptures.
+The library is a finite difference code for numerical simulation of elastodynamic fracture and friction problems.
 The code solves the elastodynamic wave equation coupled to a friction law describing the failure process.
-In each simulation, fault slip is calculated based on the initial stress conditions, the elastodynamic wave equations, and frictional failure on that fault.
+In each simulation, fault slip is calculated based on the initial stress conditions, the elastodynamic wave equations, and the frictional failure on that fault.
 The fault has a Gaussian geometric heterogeneity at the center.
 Rupture is nucleated 10 km to the left of the barrier and propagates towards the barrier.
 The linear slip-weakening law determines the strength of the fault (figure.~\ref{fig:rupture_domain}b).
 The fault starts to break when the shear stress ($\tau$) exceeds the peak strength $\tau_s = \mu_s \sigma_n$, where $\mu_s$ and $\sigma_n$ are the static friction coefficient and normal stress, respectively.
 Over a critical slip distance $d_c$, the friction coefficient reduces linearly to constant dynamic friction $\mu_d$.
-In each simulations, eight parameters are varied: x and y components of normal stresses (sxx and syy), shear stress (sxy), dynamic friction coefficient, friction drop ($\mu_{s} - \mu_{d}$), critical slip distance ($d_c$), and width and height of the fault.
+In each simulation, eight parameters were varied: x and y components of normal stress (sxx and syy), shear stress (sxy), dynamic friction coefficient, friction drop ($\mu_{s} - \mu_{d}$), critical slip distance ($d_c$), and width and height of the fault.

-One thousand six hundred simulations are used to train, and the remaining 400 are used to test the model.
-The training dataset has an imbalance class proportion of ruptures arrest (65$\%$) and ruptures propagation (35$\%$).
-To avoid the biases toward rupture arrest, I upsampled the rupture propagation examples.
-Before training, all the data were normalized by subtracting mean and dividing by standard deviation.
+we used 1600 simulations to train the BNN.
+The remaining 400 were used to test the final model performance.
+The training dataset has an imbalance class proportion of rupture arrest (65$\%$) and rupture propagation (35$\%$).
+To avoid a bias toward rupture arrest, we upsampled the rupture propagation examples.
+Before training, all the data were normalized by subtracting the mean and dividing by the standard deviation.